Schwab’s & Obits & the Mortality Heebie-Jeebies

 The Mortality Heebie-Jeebies

-Since age 6 or 7, I’ve understood my lifetime is finite, just like everyone else’s.
+Since age 6 or 7, I’ve known my lifetime is finite, just like everyone else’s.
 Upon first realizing I was going to die someday, and worse, would not know when, I freaked out.
-My mom did her best to comfort me and help me wrap my head around it.
+My mom, Joan, did her best to comfort me and help me wrap my head around it.

 “I don’t wanna die!”
 I howled.

-“It’s just one of those things about life we can’t change,” she said, calmly.
+“It’s just one of those things about life we can’t change,” Mom said, calmly, but lovingly.
 “We may not like it, but we must accept it.”

 The Three Stooges get the heebie-jeebies.